As The New Face Of L'Oréal Paris, Viola Davis Wants Women To Know Their Worth

 Advertisement

-Davis feels a great deal of responsibility partly because she understands how hard it can be to recognize your worth, especially with the societal messages that bombard women in particular.
+Davis feels a great deal of responsibility partly because she understands how hard it can be to recognise your worth, especially with the societal messages that bombard women in particular.

 "I thought the only way for people to see me was when I was on the red carpet," Davis says.
 "I could wear the dress, I could wear the lipstick.
 I was trying to show that I was good enough.
 I think that is too much of an ongoing narrative out there: that you get your worth from something on the outside.
 Really, if it’s not coming from within, it's coming from no place."